kcabr/cizzle-ai-software-builder/README.md

 - Enter a detailed description of the web application you want to build
 - Be specific about features, functionalities, and design preferences
+- Optional: Use the AI Punch-up button to expand and grammatically clean your idea

 ### Step 2: Set Project Rules